Nordam

 Nordam, or NORDAM, is an American aerospace company.
+It concentrates on Interiors, Structures, Nacelle & Thrust Reverser Systems, Repair & Transparency.

 History

 Nordam was founded in 1969 by Raymond Siegfried.

 President and CEO Charles B. Ryan was killed in a plane crash in 2001.

 In 2018 Nordam filed for bankruptcy.

 In 2018 Nordam halted production of nacelles for the Pratt & Whitney Canada PW800 due to a contract dispute with Pratt & Whitney Canada.
 In order to recover its financial position Nordam sold its nacelles business to Gulfstream Aerospace.

 In 2019 Nordam exited bankruptcy through a cash injection from The Carlyle Group which resulted in Carlyle gaining control of 45% of the company.

 Operations

 In 2019 Nordam had 1,800 employees in the Tulsa area and 500 elsewhere.

 In 2022 Nordam opened a major MRO facility at Taoyuan which will serve as their regional hub replacing operations in Singapore.
 The Taoyuan operation is a joint venture with China Airlines.